oils-for-unix/oils/doc/known-differences.md

 #### Touching `errexit` while it's temporarily disabled

-In all shells, `errexit` checking is disabled in these situations:
+In all shells, checks for non-zero status are disabled in these situations:

 1. The condition of the `if`, `while`, and `until`  constructs
-2. A command/pipeline prefixed by !
+2. A command/pipeline prefixed by `!`
 3. Every clause in `||` and `&&` except the last.

 Now consider this situation: